 Millboro is a tiny town located in the state of Virginia.
 With a population of 236 people and just one neighborhood, Millboro is the 385th largest community in Virginia.
-Millboro has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Millboro was built prior to World War II, making it one of the older and more historic towns in the country.

 When you are in Millboro, you'll notice that it is more blue-collar than most other communities in America.
 76.92% of Millboro’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Millboro is a town of production and manufacturing workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Millboro who work in teaching (15.38%), office and administrative support (7.69%), and sales jobs (0.00%).